Look-No-Hands-Simulator/.github/profile/README.md

 Unity ver 2022.3.11.
 Rviz2.

+## How to use
+Navigate to unityros-ws and clone this repository.
+Then follow the instructions inside it on your Ubuntu computer and it will create a ROS2 workspace and pull the rest of the repositories.
+Please then build the workspace with colcon build --symlink-install and now you should be able to use the simulator by sourcing the setup.bash file with `source ./install/setup.bash` (make sure you are in the directory above the install folder that was built) and then using `ros2 run ros_tcp_endpoint default_server_endpoint`, then you can open unity-assets in Unity.
+Now you must create your own launch file if you want to use your pipeline with it to include your nodes.

 ## Recommendations for running a system with the right requirements
 I recommend you to use an external SSD with a SATA to USB-C cable (USB-C will transfer data faster than USB-A), on this SSD install Ubuntu and thus you can boot it from plugging it into your personal computer and starting it up, then entering into SSD from the boot menu.
 This requires you to enter the boot menu of your personal computer by pressing a button such as F11 repeatedly on startup then disabling secure boot from the menu options and adding the SSD as a bootable drive option, saving, and restarting the PC.
 Alternatively you may wish to dual boot.